 Completely surprised, I found myself loving every moment, never minding the cold because I was fascinated by everything from start to finish.
 Maybe it was magic?

 Harbin doesn’t look like anywhere else in China.
 The Russian influence is stronger than I expected, not just in the iconic Saint Sophia Cathedral but with European-style plazas and monuments scattered throughout the city.
 Despite the cold, it’s a walkable city center and feels much more compact than the sprawling Chinese cities I’m used to.

 And the food!
 Every bite was pure wonder.
-Dongbei cuisine uses ingredients you’d never expect in China; flying into Harbin, I was surprised to see acre after acre of cut wheat fields and sure enough you’ll find bread all over town instead of just rice.
-Add in cabbage, potato, and sausage with more familiar Chinese flavors and you get a combination you’d never anticipate.
+Dongbei cuisine uses ingredients you’d never expect in China.
+Flying into Harbin, I was surprised to see acre after acre of harvested wheat fields and sure enough you’ll find bread all over town instead of just rice.
+Mix cabbage, potato, and sausage with more familiar Chinese flavors to get a combination you’d never anticipate.